-Note: Institutions must also maintain a written, easily understood fire log that records, by the date reported, any fire that occurs in an on-campus student housing facility.
-Institutions are not required to record fires that occur anywhere else on campus in this log.
-MDC does not have or control any on-campus student housing facilities, therefore, there is no fire safety statistical information reported in the Annual Security Report.
+Note: MDC does not have or control any on-campus student housing facilities, therefore, there is no fire safety statistical information reported in the Annual Security Report.

 Provide Timely Warning and Emergency Notification Measures

 "Timely warning(s)" are triggered by crimes that have already occurred but represent an ongoing threat.
 The alerting of the campus community to certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
 The timely warnings are focused on, but not limited to, Clery Act crimes.
 Pursuant to the Act and spirit of the law, "timely" will be considered as a warning to aid our community as soon as pertinent information is available regarding a criminal incident(s).